 Jan Woolf is a playwright, currently working on readings for her fourth performed play The Man With the Gold for the World War One centenary.
 Her collection of short stories Fugues on a Funny Bone (Muswell Press 2010) is set in a children's home and her new fiction is published at international times.it.
-She is also a reviewer and is very interested in the links between art, literature and political activism, and is currently writer in residence at Hampstead school of art.
+She is also a reviewer and is very interested in the links between art, literature and political activism, and is currently Writer in Residence at the Marx Memorial Library.

 Annie Wright is a founding member of Vane Women, the writing, performing and publishing collective based in northeast England.
 Dangerous Pursuit of Yellow, her second full collection was published in 2019 (Smokestack Books).
 Find her online at https://poetrysociety.org.uk/membership/members-poems-2/.
 Annie runs poetry workshops in southwest Scotland and edits for several presses including Vane Women Press.

 Robert Yates's poems have appeared in the Morning Star newspaper, Abraxas and Agenda Broadsheet, and his prose-poem sequence Work in Progress can be found on the International Times website.
 His most recent collection Nihilistic City Nights was published in 2020 by London Poetry Books.
 A qualified translator, his version of Rimbaud's Illuminations was published by Brimstone Press in 2014.